matvign/batchrenamer/docs/documentation.md

 prepend:    prepend text to file
 sequence:   use numbers and append
 extension:  change extension of file
-regex:      use regex to replace. one argument removes that sequence
+regex:      use regex to replace. one argument removes that instance
 quiet:      suppress output. only shows what will be renamed and prompt
 verbose:    show what args were invoked and prompts for every file rename
 version:    show version
 ```
 note: arguments that require special characters should be encased in quotes